 Who wants a planned trip to a beautiful location in Aotearoa to turn into an unplanned trip to the doctor?

 And for Kiwis returning from overseas, it can be a total downer to be struck down with an illness after coming home.

 Diseases can be picked up overseas but symptoms may not appear until touching down in Aotearoa.
 Some tropical diseases and infections can become serious quite quickly and may be life threatening.
 And with a COVID-19 pandemic, it's particularly important to watch out for symptoms in the first few weeks after you arrive back in the country.

 Here are some tips for what to do if you become sick within a month of arriving or returning home.

 COVID-19 (novel coronavirus) health advice

-Even after you leave managed isolation, if you develop any flu-like symptoms, including fever, cough or shortness of breath, phone your GP or Healthline’s dedicated COVID-19 number 0800 358 5453.
+If at any point you develop any flu-like symptoms, including fever, cough or shortness of breath, phone your GP or Healthline’s dedicated COVID-19 number 0800 358 5453.

 Seek medical advice as soon as possible